iapsoecs/iapsoecs.github.io/_posts/2022-11-24-postdoc-locean.md

 APPLICATION:

-Please contact Jean-Baptiste Sallée (jean-baptiste.sallee@locean.ipsl.fr) and Casimir de Lavergne (casimir.delavergne@locean.ipsl.fr) with a CV before mid-December, and as soon as possible.
+Please contact Jean-Baptiste Sallée (jean-baptiste.sallee@locean.ipsl.fr) and Casimir de Lavergne (casimir.delavergne@locean.ipsl.fr) with a CV, and as soon as possible.

 STARTING DATE: